mythril-forge/homebrew-spells/spells/level-1/charm-person.md

 ---

 ## Description
+This spell lets you beguile a person, tricking them into genuinely believing that you are a friend.
-You attempt to charm a humanoid you can see within range.
+Choose a humanoid that you can see within range.
 It must make a Wisdom saving throw, and does so with advantage if you or your companions are hostile to it.
-If it fails the saving throw, it is **charmed** by you until the spell ends or until you or your companions do anything harmful to it.
+On a failed save, the humanoid is **charmed** by you for the spell's duration.
-The **charmed** creature regards you as a friendly acquaintance.
+A creature **charmed** in this way regards you as a friendly acquaintance.
+If you or one of your companions harms the target, the charm on them ends.
 When the spell ends, the creature knows it was **charmed** by you.

 ## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+When you cast this spell using a spell slot of 2nd level or higher, you can target one additional humanoid for each slot level above 1st.

 ---